 There were several unexpected things that I found quite refreshing about their experience.
 One in particular, is all of the guys’ respect for nature.
 I found this intriguing in that none of them were outdoorsmen.

-The film crew really captures the essence of these guys emotions during the difficult process of survival in harsh weather, overwhelming hunger, and weakness.
+The film crew really captures the essence of these guys’ emotions during the difficult process of survival.
+They face harsh weather, overwhelming hunger, and weakness.

-I felt as though I was there with these guys learning the same things that they were learning, feeling the same emotions, and, like them, walking away with the same life lessons and confidence.
-Besides the entertainment factor of the show, I am more encouraged than ever by seeing “fat guys in the woods” changed by their connection to nature, their ability to survive????….. well, that is for you to find out on August 11th!
+I felt as though I were there with these guys.
+I was learning the same things that they were learning, feeling the same emotions, and, like them, walking away with the same life lessons and confidence.
+Besides the entertainment factor of the show, I am more encouraged than ever by seeing these guys changed by their connection to nature.
+As for their ability to survive????….. well, that is for you to find out on August 11th!

-Here’s a little more from my conversation with Creek, but first you must watch the promo video.
-Please ask more questions in the comments for me to ask if you have any for Creek and I will be sure to get the answers!
+Before reading my interview with Creek below, you must watch the promo video.
+Please share more questions in the comments for me to ask if you have any for Creek, and I will be sure to get the answers!